1. Asking for seller feedback and product reviews

 Read more: 83% of Amazon sellers don’t know they can’t link from an email to a detail page

-6. Sending marketing and promotional materials for future purchases
+6. Sellers cannot send marketing and promotional materials to buyers for future purchases

 Using Amazon’s Buyer-Seller Messaging service for marketing or promotional purposes is against Terms of Service—especially coupons—and half of sellers don’t know this.